aosabook/500lines/sampler/README.md

-If we had tried to compute just the PMF using the `gamma` function, we would have ended up with `gamma(1000 + 1) / gamma(1000 + 1)`, which results in a `nan` value (even though we can analytically see that it should be 1).
-But, because we do the computation in log-space, it's not an issue, so we don't need to worry about it!
+If we had tried to compute just the PMF using the `gamma` function, we would have ended up with `gamma(1000 + 1) / gamma(1000 + 1)`, which results in a `nan` value (even though we can see that it should be 1).
+But, because we do the computation in log-space, it's not an issue and we don't need to worry about it!

 ## Sampling magical items, revisited

-Now that we have written our multinomial functions, we can put them to work to actually generate our magical items!
+Now that we have written our multinomial functions, we can put them to work to generate our magical items.
 To do this, we will create a class called `MagicItemDistribution`, located in the file `rpg.py`: